mixxxdj/manual/source/chapters/microphones.rst

 :ref:`activated on your soundcard <microphones-activating-direct-monitoring-on-soundcard>`.
 If you are not recording or broadcasting the microphone with the music, no further setup is needed.
-To record and/or broadcast with the microphone signal mixed into the music, setting up a either a :ref:`loopback input <microphones-loopback-input>` or :ref:`latency compensation <microphones-latency-compensation>` is required.
+To record and/or broadcast with the microphone signal mixed into the music, set up a either a :ref:`loopback input<microphones-loopback-input>` or :ref:`latency compensation <microphones-latency-compensation>`.

+Because the microphones are mixed with the music by the soundcard rather than Mixxx, adjust the microphone volume with the input gain knob on your soundcard.
+If you adjust the microphone gain knob in Mixxx, the volume of the microphone relative to the music will be different in your recorded and broadcasted mixes compared to what you hear from your soundcard's output.

 .. _microphones-loopback-input:

 Loopback Input
 ^^^^^^^^^^^^^^
 Some soundcards that support direct monitoring have a feature called "loopback".
-Using a soundcard with this feature is the recommended way to use microphones with Mixxx because it is the easiest and cheapest to setup without the latency issue of
+Using direct monitoring with a soundcard that supports loopback is the recommended way to use microphones with Mixxx.
+It is the easiest to setup without the latency issue of
-:ref:`software monitoring <microphones-software-monitoring>` and with good sound quality.
+:ref:`software monitoring <microphones-software-monitoring>` and cheapest to set up with good sound quality.

-Using direct monitoring, the soundcard mixes the microphone input with the music output from Mixxx in hardware.
+Using direct monitoring, the microphone input is mixed with the music output from Mixxx by the soundcard.
 This avoids the latency of sending the microphone signal into the computer and back out.
 The mixed signal is sent to the speakers connected to the main output.
-Using the loopback feature, that mixed signal is sent to the computer instead of the microphone signal alone, typically using input channels 1-2.
+Using the loopback feature, that mixed signal is sent into the computer instead of the microphone signal alone, typically using input channels 1-2.

 .. figure:: ../_static/direct-monitor-loopback-signal-path.png